top of page

 Men and their Ambition

 Before I start talking about Fa Hai, the stick-in-the-mud.
 I have to talk about Xu Xian, the other stick-in-the-mud.
 Xu Xian (pronounced like “See-yu See-an”), is the love interest of White Snake.
 He is played by Taiwanese actor Wu Xing-Kuo, who did a fantastic job.
-But it was so weird to see him as a guy!
-Side note: Because I grew up watching an entirely whole-some PG rated TV drama version of White Snake where he was played by a woman, I felt very surprised to see Xu Xian as a man, a man with sexuality, no less!
-It was so jarring, it took me years to get used to it.
-I've only recently begun to think Xu Xian is cute.
-I find him kind of annoying, still.
-He teaches Chinese classics to a classroom full of young men.
-Because only men can study.
 His devotion to getting good grades rivals the monk's devotion to the Buddha.
 This is understandable, because academics are a man's weapon at that time.
-The higher the grades you obtain, the more likely you'll be appointed a position in government and make lots of money.
-And also it just looks good.
-Everybody approved of a literary man.
-This is not unlike contemporary Chinese society at all.
+The higher the grades you obtain, the more likely you'll be appointed a position in government and make lots of money and have everyone think you're cool.
 Xu Xian tells his students they shouldn't even think about girls, 'cause that's bad, they'll never get into a university.
 Or whatever the Ming equivalent of a university is.
+He tears up one of his students love-letters to his girlfriend.
+What a jerk!
 Bai, White Snake, watches this from afar and ends up having a crush on him.
-For whatever reasons only known to her.
+I think she finds something thrilling in it.
 She calls Xu Xian, a “laoshi ren”, which the subtitles translate to “Mr Honest”.
-But I think the more accurate translation, is “Guy Likely To Not Cause Any Trouble Because Too Boring”, or “Total Stick-In-The-Mud”.
+But I think the more accurate translation, is “Guy Likely To Not Cause Any Trouble Because Too Boring”, or “Boring Total Stick-in-the-Mud”.
 But I guess that's not very romantic.
 Bai gets him on a boat.
 Gives him an umbrella.
 This is her way of flirting.
 When I saw this movie in high-school, I wondered to myself: how could I get a guy on a boat and give him an umbrella so he'd fall in love with me?
-Because Xu Xian falls rather easily in love and abandons all his scholarly ambitions.
+Because Xu Xian falls in love almost immediately and abandons all his scholarly ambitions.
+Is she secretly sticking it to patriarchy, by making this goody-two-shoes realize he's a human being?
+Maybe.

 ree